 Radioligand binding assays are widely used to characterise the binding of drugs to their targets (enzyme, receptor etc.) especially when the native ligand is difficult to label by other means (e.g. fluorescence).
 Sygnature Discovery has a radiochemical usage license, allowing the development of biological assays using the state-of-the-art Hidex Sense Beta to quantify radioligand-bound target.

-Using a competition binding format, we can determine the affinity at equilibrium of unlabeled compounds.
+Using a competition binding format, we can determine the affinity at equilibrium of unlabelled compounds.
 Radioligand binding assays also enable us to explore the binding mechanism of drug-like molecules, and by conducting a time-course it is possible to determine binding kinetics.

 - Cell membranes prepared in-house